Alan Doherty [Rated By ICRA] Level Double-A conformance icon, W3C-WAI Web Content Accessibility Guidelines 1.0

 {thus is just as veifiably trustable as using the identical name from a traceability point of view, as the "Forward Confirmed" PTR has tied the ip to the HELO domain, thus a HELO within the same domain is obviously non-forged}.

-BUT unlike when they are identical, a malicious {think infected pc} client cannot easily appear to be a valid MTA by just looking up its own PTR and forging this as its HELO name. {as this is the default action of most bots}
+BUT when they are identical, a malicious {think infected pc} client can easily appear to be a valid MTA by just looking up its own PTR and forging this as its HELO name. {as this is the default action of most bots}

 Obviously this will only stop widespread forgeries from IP addresses that DO NOT Legitimatly HELO with their PTR identities, and have their PTR identities protected via SPF and CSA records instructing others that they should never be accepted in HELO identity ever from any IP